 Now that the child can choose her own hairstyles, she is more likely to choose hairstyles that she sees on other girls her age, irrespective of how damaging the hairstyle is.
 By now, she has learnt to deal with the pain that comes with tight hairstyles and the discomfort that comes with carrying a few hundred grams of hair extensions on her head.

-If she relaxes her hair, she might have learnt to deal with scalp burns and over-processing of the hair.
+If she relaxes her hair, she might have learned to deal with scalp burns and over-processing of the hair.
 After all, all her friends have thinning hair with bald edges.
 Besides, who cares how her hair looks anyway since she will be wearing hair extensions 95% of the time.

 So, unless the teenager has a parent that will help her take care of her hair, she will be more likely to neglect her hair and instead, spend more time taking care of her hairstyle.
 Unfortunately, when African hair is neglected, it will dry out and break off.